Simplify / Summarize

 Keep C.A.L.M. and Simplify / Summarize

 Accessibility is about making sure people can access the content you create.
-As part of our Choose Accessible Learning Materials (CALM) campaign, we invite members of the university community to simplify and summarize their communications (e.g., presentations, website content, course materials).
+As part of our Choose Accessible Learning Materials (C.A.L.M.) campaign, we invite university community members to simplify and summarize their communications (e.g., presentations, website content, course materials).
 Clearly communicating information by simplifying and summarizing content aligns with university policy (and the law).
 Read on to learn best practices for simplifying and summarizing content.

 Why Simplify / Summarize?